sohailanwaralmani74/utility-tools/opus-to-mp3.md

 ---
 layout: main
-title: OPUS To MP3 - Convert .opus to .mp3
 keywords: opus to mp3, .opus to mp3, convert opus to mp3, opus audio to mp3, convert .opus to mp3 online
-description: Convert OPUS to MP3 instantly in your browser.
-Fast, secure, and private — no file upload required.
-OPUS to MP3 is relaible and easy to use tool.
+title: OPUS to MP3 Converter - Free Online Audio Conversion
+description: Convert OPUS audio files to MP3 online for free.
+Fast, high-quality, browser-based conversion that runs offline, keeps your files private, and works on all devices.
 ---
 <script src="/assets/js/ffmpeg.min.js"></script>